lexiaven2/lexiaven2.github.io/README.md

   <body bgcolor = "#d2b48c">
   Tekton is a construction company that focuses on the important things: construction.
 No funny business, no unreasonable prices, just construction.
   <h2>About Us: Our History</h2>
-    Our company started in 1987, as a small general constracting firm with a clea mission:
+    Here’s the revised version with **Tekton Construction** as the company name:

-About Us: Our History
+---

-Building a Legacy Since 1992
+## **Our Story**

-Founded in 1992, SummitEdge Construction began as a small general contracting firm with a bold vision: to raise the standard for quality and integrity in the construction industry.
-From our humble beginnings working on residential remodels, we quickly earned a reputation for delivering projects on time, on budget, and above expectations.
+**From Small Beginnings to Big Builds**

-Over the decades, SummitEdge has grown into a full-service construction company serving commercial, industrial, and residential clients across the region.
-Our portfolio includes everything from custom homes and retail centers to public infrastructure and high-rise developments.
+Back in 1992, **Tekton Construction** started as a small crew with a big dream: to deliver quality projects and treat every client like a partner.
+Our first jobs were simple home renovations and small business build-outs, but word spread quickly about our attention to detail and reliability.

-Through changing markets and evolving client needs, one thing has remained constant—our commitment to excellence.
-Our success is built on long-standing client relationships, a skilled workforce, and a passion for building projects that stand the test of time.
+Over the years, we’ve grown into a trusted name in commercial, residential, and industrial construction.
+We’ve built offices, schools, retail spaces, and custom homes—always keeping the same promise we made from the start: get the job done right, on time, and with no shortcuts.

-Our Management Team
+Our growth hasn’t changed our values.
+We still believe that good business is built on trust, clear communication, and craftsmanship that lasts.

-Experienced.
-Visionary.
-Hands-On.
+---

-At SummitEdge Construction, our leadership team combines decades of experience in construction, engineering, and project management.
-Each member brings deep industry expertise, a collaborative spirit, and a shared dedication to client satisfaction and operational excellence.
+## **Leadership Team**

-John R. Mason
+**The People Behind the Projects**

-Chief Executive Officer
+Our management team blends decades of experience with a hands-on approach.
+We don’t just sit behind desks—we’re out in the field, working alongside our crews and making sure every detail is right.

-With over 30 years in the construction industry, John founded SummitEdge with a mission to blend craftsmanship with modern efficiency.
-He leads the company with a strategic focus on sustainable growth, safety, and innovation.
+**John Mason – CEO**

-Elena Garcia
+John founded Tekton Construction and has spent over 30 years in construction.
+He’s guided the company from a small operation to a regional builder, all while keeping the same customer-first philosophy that started it all.

-Chief Operating Officer
+**Elena Garcia – COO**
-Elena oversees day-to-day operations and ensures that each project runs smoothly from planning to completion.
-Her background in civil engineering and project logistics makes her an integral part of SummitEdge’s delivery process.
+Elena keeps our projects running smoothly from start to finish.
+With a background in civil engineering, she knows how to solve problems before they happen and make sure our crews have what they need to succeed.

-Mark Thompson
+**Mark Thompson – Director of Project Management** Mark has led some of our most challenging projects.
+He’s known for keeping jobs on schedule and budget, and for making sure clients always know exactly where things stand.

-Director of Project Management
+**Alicia Chen – CFO**
-Mark brings over 20 years of experience managing complex construction projects.
-He leads a team of seasoned project managers and is known for his detail-oriented approach and strong client communication.
+Alicia manages the company’s finances and helps plan for smart, sustainable growth.
+She makes sure every dollar is put to work building value for our clients and our team.

-Alicia Chen
+---

-Chief Financial Officer
+If you want, I can also add a **short tagline and mission statement** for Tekton Construction so it works perfectly on your homepage and “About Us” page together.
+That way, it’ll feel even more complete.

 Alicia is responsible for the financial health of the company, including budgeting, forecasting, and investor relations.
 Her strategic insights have helped drive efficient scaling and cost-effective practices.
 </html>